CodeDoctorDE/ItemMods/docs/docs/user/custom-models.md

 title: Custom models
 ---

-:::note To have custom textures, you need to have a pack.
-See [here](pack.md#create-a-pack) to see how you can create one.
+:::note To have custom models, you need to have a pack.

+Click [here](pack.md#create-a-pack) to see how you can create one.

 :::

 ## Create a custom model